wp-plugins/shopello/readme.txt

 == Description ==
 This plugin enables your wordpress website to make use of two main shortcodes - one search form and one product listing.
-Mainly focused on enabling You to display one or more selections of products from the products available at Shopello.se.
-Using you API key you get access to a simplified admin interface to compose lists of products which are fetched directly from Shopello.se's JSON API.
+Mainly focused on enabling You to display one or more selections of products from the products available at Shopello.se, Shopello.no and Shopello.dk.
+Using you API key you get access to a simplified admin interface to compose lists of products which are fetched directly from Shopello's JSON API.

 If you'd like to extend or suggest functionality - please notify us at info@shopello.se!
+To get your unique API-key start earn money contact same email adress.

 == Installation ==
-This section describes how to install the plugin and get it working.
+How to install and configure the plugin:

-1 - Extract the folder "shopello_wp_plugin" in your wordpress installations plugin folder 2 - Login to your site and go to the Plugins section
+1. Extract the folder "shopello" in your wordpress installations plugin folder.
+2. Login to your site and go to the Plugins section.
-3 - Enable the plugin "Shopello WP Plugin"
+3. Enable the plugin "Shopello API".
-4 - Go to Settings -> Shopello API and fill in the API-key and API-endpoint
+4. Go to "Shopello" and fill in the API-key and API-endpoint.
+5. Synchronize the categories before you start using the plugin.

-PS: You can contact info@shopello.se to get your set of API keys, which identifies your site and ultimately your profits.
+PS: You can contact info@shopello.se to request an API key to use with this pulgin.

 == Frequently Asked Questions ==